Mercantile Marine War Medal: Award criteria

 One or more voyages through a danger zone during the war qualified a mariner for the award of the medal, as did service at sea for not less than six months between 4 August 1914 and 11 November 1918.
 Men who served in coastal trades, such as pilots, fishermen and lightship and post office cable ship crews could also qualify.
 There was no minimum qualifying period for those killed or wounded by enemy action, or taken prisoner.

 All recipients also received the British War Medal.

 Members of the Royal Navy seconded to the Mercantile Marine to man defensive weapons on merchant ships could qualify for the Mercantile Marine War Medal in addition to other campaign medals.
 Men who transferred in or out of the Mercantile Marine from or to the fighting services could also qualify for the award of the Victory Medal and, if appropriate, the 1914 Star or 1914–15 Star, while still being eligible for the Mercantile Marine War Medal.
 Service solely in the Mercantile Marine, however, did not count for the award of the Victory Medal or either of the two Stars.

-Altogether 133,135 Mercantile Marine War Medals were awarded, of which 624 were awarded to Canadians.
+Altogether 133,135 Mercantile Marine War Medals were awarded.
+Over 17,000 were to seamen born outside the United Kingdom, including 624 to Canadians.